 Which SNOW PEARL dental care products contain fluoride?

-The blog highlights SNOW PEARL toothpaste with an innovative fluoride formula.
-For daily dental care, products like PEARL SHIELD PLUS and SNOW SHINE Whitening Foam, which combine fluoride with other modern active ingredients, are also suitable.
+The SNOW PEARL toothpaste with an innovative fluoride formula is highlighted in the blog.
+For daily dental care, products such as PEARL SHIELD PLUS and the SNOW SHINE Whitening Foam, which combine fluoride with other modern active ingredients, are also suitable.

 Lorenza Dahm